Difference Between Equity and Fixed Income

 #1 – Ownership

-Equity holders are considered as the owners of the company.
-They have voting rights on important matters and have a say in the functioning of the firm.
-They have the first right on profit and are paid out dividends.
-However, if the management decides on using the profit for some other activities like reinvesting in the business, or for any mergers or expansions they can’t be questioned.
+Equity holders are the company's owners.
+They have voting rights on important matters and have a say in their functioning.
+Also, they have the first right on profit and are paid dividends.
+However, if the management decides on using the profit for other activities like reinvesting in the business or any mergers or expansions, one cannot question them.
 Hence dividends can be paid out but at the discretion of the management.
-Bondholders, on the other hand, do not get voting shares or rights in the profit.
+On the other hand, Bondholders do not get voting shares or rights in the profit.
 They are creditors to the firm and are only guaranteed fixed returns and the principal amount at maturity.

 #2 – Risk and Returns

-Historically it has been proved that equity returns have surpassed returns of the fixed income.
+It has been proved that equity returns have surpassed fixed income returns.
 However, to gain those returns, risks undertaken by the investors have also been huge.
-Who can forget the great economic depression of 2007-08, or the dot-com bubble of early 2000?
-These have been times when stock markets have crashed by more than 25 – 30% to the extent of 40% at some rare times.
+Who can forget the great economic depression of 2007-2008 or the dot-com bubble of early 2000?
+There have been times when stock markets have crashed by more than 25% – 30% to 40% at some rare times.

-Similarly, there have been times when the stock markets would have given returns of more than 35 % in a single year.
+Similarly, there have been times when the stock markets would have given more than 35% returns in a single year.
 These volatile returns make investments in equity highly risky and volatile.
-There are mainly 2 types of risks here – systematic risks and unsystematic risks.
+There are mainly two types of risks here: systematic and unsystematic risks.
 Systematic risks arise because of market volatilities during various economic periods.
-Unsystematic risks refer to the risks that are characteristic of individual firms and can be avoided through diversification.
+Unsystematic risks refer to the characteristics of individual firms and can be avoided through diversification.

-Fixed income, on the other hand, provides an element of certainty to your investments.
-Once you have invested in a bond, you are sure of the returns and the principal that you will be getting.
-During periods of economic expansion or recession, interest rates may vary but the guaranteed coupon payment that you have been entitled to receive, will not change.
+On the other hand, fixed income provides certainty to your investments.
+Once you have invested in a bond, you are sure of the returns and the principal you will get.
+Interest rates may vary during periods of economic expansion or recession, but the guaranteed coupon payment you have received will not change.
 These stable returns of fixed income make them very attractive to risk-averse investors.

-However, these fixed but low returns can mean that your investments might not able to keep pace with the inflation which in simple terms means that you are losing money year on year.
-The typical risk with fixed income securities is Default risk – the risk that issuer might default and may not be able to pay back the periodic cash flows and the principal at maturity.
+However, these fixed but low returns can mean that your investments might not be able to keep pace with inflation.
+In simple terms means that you are losing money year on year.
+In addition, the typical risk with fixed income securities is default risk – the risk that the issuer might default and be unable to pay back the periodic cash flows and the principal at maturity.
 However, this risk is very low for sovereign securities like government treasury securities.

 #3 – Bankruptcy

-In case of a credit event like bankruptcy, if the firm or the issuer of the bonds defaults then the investments in both are lost.
-In such a case the assets of the firm are liquated to generate some cash.
-The amount thus received is first claimed by bondholders and once they have been compensated, the remaining amount is given to equity holders.
+In case of a credit event like bankruptcy, if the firm or the issuer defaults, both investments are lost.
+In such a case, the firm's assets are liquidated to generate cash.
+The amount thus received is first claimed by bondholders, and once they have been compensated, the remaining amount is given to equity holders.

 Equity vs Fixed Income Comparative Table